-23. Risk management framework (continued)
+22. Risk management framework (continued)

-b) Insurance risk
+(b) Insurance risk

-The risk of fluctuations in the timing, frequency and severity of insured events and claims settlements, relative to expectations.
-Includes the following sub categories:
+Insurance risk is the risk of fluctuation in the timing, frequency and severity of insured events and claims settlements, relative to expectations.
+Insurance risk includes the following sub categories:

 - underwriting/pricing;

-- · insurance concentrations;
+- insurance concentrations;

 - reserving; and

 - reinsurance.

-c) Credit risk
+(c) Credit risk

-The risk of default by borrowers and transactional counterparties as well as the loss of value of assets due to deterioration in credit quality.
-Exposure to credit risk results from financial transactions with securities issuers, debtors, brokers, policyholders, reinsurers and guarantors.
-Includes the following sub categories:
+Credit risk is the risk of not covering money owed to the company by third parties as well as the loss of value of assets due to deterioration in credit quality.
+QBE's exposure to credit risk results from financial transactions with securities issuers, debtors, brokers, policyholders, reinsurers and guarantors.
+Credit risk includes the following sub categories:

-- reinsurance counterparty credit and other recoveries; - · premium and other counterparty credit; and - · investment counterparty credit.
+- · reinsurance counterparty credit and other recoveries;

+- premium and other counterparty credit; and

+- investment counterparty credit.